Ha0Tang/GestureGAN/README.md

 ## Code Structure

 - `train.py`, `test.py`: the entry point for training and testing.
-- `models/gesturegan_model.py`: creates the networks, and compute the losses
+- `models/gesturegan_onecycle_model.py`, `models/gesturegan_twocycle_model.py`: creates the networks, and compute the losses
 - `models/networks/`: defines the architecture of all models for selectiongan
 - `options/`: creates option lists using `argparse` package.
 More individuals are dynamically added in other files as well.
 Please see the section below.
-- `data/`: defines the class for loading images and semantic maps.
+- `data/`: defines the class for loading images and controllable structures.

 ## Evaluation Code